-For the CEO, 100% of the target is linked to Nestlé Group performance.
-For the other members of the Executive Board, at least 50% of the target is linked to business performance, to ensure accountability for Nestlé's results: for Function Heads, 50% is tied to Group performance and 50% to functional objectives; for Zone or Business Heads, 40% is tied to Group performance and 60% to business objectives they are directly responsible for.
-In case an Executive Board member reaches all his/her objectives in full, the bonus pay-out will correspond to the abovementioned targeted level.
+For the CEO and the CFO, 85% of the target is linked to Nestlé Group performance and 15% to Environmental, Social, Governance (ESG) objectives.
+For the other members of the Executive Board the targets are set as follows: for Function Heads, 50% is tied to functional objectives, 35% to Group performance and 15% to ESG objectives; for Zone or Business Heads, 60% is tied to business objectives they are directly responsible for, 25% to Group performance and 15% to ESG objectives.
+In case an Executive Board member reaches all his/her objectives in full, the bonus pay-out will correspond to the above-mentioned targeted level.
 If one or more objectives are not reached, the bonus is reduced.
 There is no guarantee for a minimum pay-out of the bonus.
 On the other hand, the bonus pay-out is capped at a maximum of 130% of the target.
 Over-performance of members of the Executive Board can thus be rewarded with a pay-out exceeding the target but will in no event exceed the 130% maximum level.

-The objectives are set at the beginning of each year by the Board of Directors in line with the Company's strategy.
+All objectives are set at the beginning of each year by the Board of Directors in line with the Company's strategy.
 The Nestlé Group performance is determined by the Board of Directors, based on measurable operational objectives, most importantly growth, profit and efficient use of capital.
 Additional quantitative and qualitative objectives used to evaluate the Nestlé Group performance are related to the Nestlé strategy.
 The overall Group achievement level is fixed by the Board of Directors.